texashedgeem/personal-site/src/data/about.md

 # I like

 - Pobbing.
-Pobbing is a word I coined for doing anything that makes me happy.
+Pobbing is a word I coined for doing anything that makes you happy.
 Fun fact: My daughter thought it was a real word until the age of 17.
 (Sorry Eleanor!)

 # Travel / Geography